Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Distance on A Lattice

 Next, we propose a refinement process based on local point swapping.
 It is intended to further reduce the post-removal area for a more accurate upper bound estimate.
 For all $k \in \{1, \dots, n-m-1\}$,\footnote{Recall that all points in these segments have ``non-negative" post-removal curve values.
 We cannot perform such a point swap on the $(n-m)$-th segment because $\hat{v}_{n-m+1} \notin \hat{V}$. } if there exists a point $v \in V$ that satisfies (i) $x_{\hat{v}_{k}} < x_{v} < x_{\hat{v}_{k+1}}$, and (ii) $v$ is the nearest neighbour of $\hat{v}_{k}$ on the right, then we swap $\hat{v}_{k+1}$ out of set $\hat{V}$ and swap point $v$ in.
 We propose to perform exactly one such point swap\footnote{Although additional point swaps could be performed, we limit the process to one swap per segment in order to maintain the model’s simplicity and tractability.
 Moreover, the marginal benefits of additional swaps are expected to diminish.} to each of the segments.

 An example of point swap is illustrated in Figure \ref{fig: feasible_removal} (b).
-The post-removal curve $S(x; I\setminus \hat{V})$ is represented by the blue dash curves.
+The post-removal curve $S(x; I\setminus \hat{V})$ is represented by the blue dashed curves.
 After a swap between points $\hat{v}_{k+1}$ and $v$, the $k$-th curve segment will be shifted down by one unit (while all other segments remain the same), as indicated by the black dotted curves.
 Such a point swap can result in both reductions (if net supply $S(x; I\setminus \hat{V}) >0$ before the swap, as the grey rectangles) and additions (if net supply $S(x; I\setminus \hat{V})=0$ before the swap, as the blue rectangles) to the enclosed area size.
 The following proposition says that the expected total area size will be reduced for each of the swaps.
 This indicates that the proposed point swapping process will yield a smaller (or at least equal) expected post-removal area size.

-Suppose $\hat{m}_{k,0} \le \hat{m}_k$ is the random number of points with zero net supplies within the $k$-th segment.
-According to the point swapping process, the area size reduction can be computed as the difference between the number of positive net-supply points, $2\hat{m}_k-\hat{m}_{k,0}$, and that of the zero net-supply points $\hat{m}_{k,0}$, multiplied by the expected step size $l$.
-If we take expectation of the area change with respect to $\hat{m}_{k,0}$, conditional on $\hat{m}_k$, we have
+\begin{prop} Suppose $\hat{m}_{k,0} \le \hat{m}_k$ is the random number of points with zero net supplies within the $k$-th segment.
+The expected area reduction in the $k$-th segment is

+and it is nonnegative. \begin{proof} According to the point swapping process, the area size reduction can be computed as the difference between the number of positive net-supply points, $2\hat{m}_k-\hat{m}_{k,0}$, and that of the zero net-supply points $\hat{m}_{k,0}$, multiplied by the step size $l$.
+Thus, the expectation of the area change with respect to $\hat{m}_{k,0}$, conditional on $\hat{m}_k$, is simply given by the left-hand side of Equation \eqref{area-reduction}.
+We next show that this term must be non-negative.